Last Updated on January 26, 2022

 Double glazing is not a new phenomenon – it was first invented in the US in the 1930s, although it didn’t make its way over to the UK commercially until the 1970s.

-Today, it’s a popular choice for windows, with many homeowners opting for double (or even triple) glazing because of its multitude of benefits.
+Today, it’s a popular choice for new windows, with many homeowners opting for double (or even triple) glazing because of its multitude of benefits, including insulation, heat retention and energy saving abilities.

 Home Repair Assistant Grant